pedsmoreira/jewell/README.md

 - `jewellPrototype(class: object, except: string[])`: Proxies all functions with *zero or one argument* in a class prototype.

 **⚠ Warning**: Be aware that `jewell(...)` and `jewellPrototype(...)` replace the original methods with proxies.
-So before you use it in production, make sure you're not creating unintendend behaviors.
+So before you use it in production, make sure you're not creating unintendend behaviors or performance issues.

 ### Jewelling a property